captainbrosset/cleanjs/README.md

 Each review must extend the BaseReviewer class and implement 1 method: review(self, file_data, message_bag)

-- file_data is of type utils.filedata.FileData
+- file_data is of type fileparser.FileData
-- message_bag is of type utils.message.MessageBag
+- message_bag is of type messagebag.MessageBag

 Check the TODO.md file to see which reviewers are currently planned for development.
 Other general features of the tool are also described in this file.